ahellis/Millennial/pages/about.md

 title: About
 ---

-Millennial is a minimalist Jekyll theme.
-The purpose of this theme is to provide a simple, clean, content-focused publishing platform for your publication site or blog.
-You can find everything you need to get started under documentation.
-For more information on how to install and use this theme, check out [the documentation]({{ site.github.url }}{% post_url 2016-10-10-getting-started %}).
+Crossroads is a Burlington, VT based literary magazine run by University students without University association.
+The purpose of this magazine is to provide an independent, alternative outlet for Burlingtonians to share their creative works with the community.
+Crossroads is published monthly and distributed for free across the city and at the University of Vermont and Champlain College.

+This publication unapologetically maintains the equal right of free expression without regards to race, color, religion, sex, gender, national origin, age, disability, genetics, or any other metric of difference.

+The whole is something besides the parts.